-In addition to the resources listed above, Gettysburg College has a Moot Court, which is coached by Professor Scott Boddery.
+Additionally, there are many co-curricular opportunities for engaging in your law-related interests, such as Moot Court, Mock Trial, and the Pre-Law Club.
 Professor Boddery also offers Legal Analysis (POL 399), which is mirrored after the first year law course taken by all law students nationwide.
 Legal Analysis is a unique course that is rarely offered at the undergraduate level, and it sets apart Gettysburg College's pre-law curriculum from those programs at peer institutions and large research universities.